Key Management System (KMS)

 Secure key release sidecar

 Confidential containers on Azure Container Instances provide a sidecar open source container for attestation and secure key release.
-This sidecar instantiates a web server, which exposes a REST API so that other containers can retrieve a hardware attestation report or a Microsoft Azure Attestation token via the POST method.
-The sidecar integrates with Azure Key vault for releasing a key to the container group after validation has been completed.
+This sidecar instantiates a web server, which exposes a REST API so that other containers can retrieve a hardware attestation report or a Microsoft Azure Attestation (MAA) token via the POST method.
+The sidecar integrates with Azure Key Vault for releasing a key to the container group after validation has been completed.
+(MAA, the Azure attestation service that validates TEE evidence and issues signed JWTs, is described in detail in §12.4 of the Microsoft Azure Security Architecture note.)

 Introducing Secure Key Release